pantelisantonoudiou/MatWAND/Docs/Install.md

 # Installation
 To install the MatWAND application either:

-a) Donwload Extract the files from Github and place in them in a new folder under your MATLAB directory
+a) Donwload Extract the files from Github and place in them in a new folder under your MATLAB directory (short video clip)

-b) Integrate with Git
+b) Integrate Matlab with Git
-Follow instructions
+(short video clip)